 In the evenings, The Platform is the place to go to take in a theatre show, comedy gig or concert.
 A fantastically unique live entertainment venue situated in a restored Edwardian railway station on the promenade.
 Live music, comedy, theatre, children’s shows, community events.

 The Platform is also home to Morecambe’s Tourism information.

 Morecambe Winter Gardens

-Morecambe Business Improvement District (BID) has launched its first food and drink trail to highlight the variety of foods and beverages that Morecambe has to offer visitors and residents alike.
+Morecambe’s food and drink trail highlights the variety of foods and beverages that Morecambe has to offer visitors and residents alike.

-The Morecambe Beer, Wine & Food Trail takes you on a journey through Morecambe’s pubs, bars, restaurants, and cafes.
-From real ale bars, great, quirky coffee shops, takeaways to traditional pubs and even a multi-award-winning bistro, Morecambe has it all.
-By popular demand, the guide also features all the car parking facilities, electric vehicle charging, and taxi services.
+The trail takes you on a journey through Morecambe’s pubs, bars, restaurants, and cafes.
+From real ale bars, great, quirky coffee shops, takeaways to traditional pubs and even a multi-award-winning bistro.